 Manufacturer: Gepo N.V.
 (Naamloze Vennootschap – Limited Company), Amsterdam, The Netherlands. (attributed)

-Other versions: Also made with an white lampshade.
+Other versions: This orange mushroom table lamp was also made with a white acrylic lampshade.
 Some slight differences exist.
 For instance, the white version here on Vintageinfo has a round ornamental screw to adjust the height.

 Gepo N.V. was a family business founded in 1965 by the brothers Posthuma: Peter(sales director) , Jules (purchase and marketing), Archi and Rob (production).
 The name Gepo is derived from the Gebroeders (brothers) Posthuma.